protofire/solhint/docs/rules/best-practises/function-max-lines.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
-Function body contains "count" lines but allowed no more than maxlines.
+Function body contains "count" lines but allowed no more than maxlines. (comments and empty lines not considered)

 ## Options
 This rule accepts an array of options: